MissStrong/ICS4UE_Semester_1_2018-2019/24_Activity_19_Software-Development/4-Lesson-Software-Development-Life-Cycle.md

 * A title page.
 * A description of what the game is.
 * A description of how to open the game.
-* A explanation of how to play the game.
+* An explanation of how to play the game.
 * Frequently asked questions (FAQs).

 ### Software Test Document